 Risk factors for Parkinson's disease include:

-Parkinson's disease is often accompanied by these additional problems:
+Parkinson's disease is often accompanied by these additional problems, which are variably treatable:

 Preparing for your appointment

 You're likely to first see your family doctor or a general practitioner.
-However, you may then be referred to a doctor who specializes in disorders of the nervous system (neurologist).
+However, you may then be referred to a doctor who specializes in nervous system disorders (neurologist).